 In 2005, ARI consolidated all its mini-hydroelectric generation assets, including those developed by HEDC and Cleanergy, into Hedcor.
 Cleanergy is Hedcor's brand for clean and renewable energy.
-Hedcor owns, operates, and manages run-of-river HEPPs in Northern Luzon and Davao City, with an increased combined net sellable capacity of 58.385 MW, attributed to the addition of the La Trinidad Hydro which started operations in July 2019.
+Hedcor owns, operates, and manages run-of-river hydroelectric power plants in Northern Luzon and Davao City, with an increased combined net sellable capacity of 57.25 MW, attributed to the addition of the La Trinidad Hydro which started operations in July 2019.

 The electricity generated from Hedcor's hydropower plants are sold to the WESM and to Hedcor Sibulan pursuant to PPAs with the off-takers.
-Irisan 1 Hydro and La Trinidad Hydro sell energy under the Feed-in-Tariff ("FIT") mechanism through a renewable energy payment agreement ("REPA") with the National Transmission Corporation ("Transco").
+Irisan 1 Hydro and La Trinidad Hydro sell energy under the Feed-in-Tariff ("FIT") mechanism through a Renewable Energy Payment Agreement ("REPA") with the National Transmission Corporation ("Transco").